Shareware: Trialware

 Trialware or Demoware is a program that limits the time that it can be effectively used, commonly via a built-in time limit, number of uses, or only allowing progression up to a certain point (e.g. in video games, see Game demo).
 The user can try out the fully featured program until the trial period is up, and then most trialware reverts to either a reduced-functionality (freemium, nagware, or crippleware) or non-functional mode, unless the user purchases a full version.
 Trialware has become normalized for online Software as a Service (SaaS).
 WinRAR is a notable example of an unlimited trialware, i.e. a program that retains its full functionality even after the trial period has ended.

 The rationale behind trialware is to give potential users the opportunity to try out the program to judge its usefulness before purchasing a license.
 According to industry research firm Softletter, 66% of online companies surveyed had free-trial-to-paying-customer conversion rates of 25% or less.
 SaaS providers employ a wide range of strategies to nurture leads, and convert them into paying customers.

 Freemium

 Freemium works by offering a product or service free of charge (typically digital offerings such as software, content, games, web services or other) while charging a premium for advanced features, functionality, or related products and services.
 For example, a fully functional feature-limited version may be given away for free, with advanced features disabled until a license fee is paid.
 The word freemium combines the two aspects of the business model: "free" and "premium".
 It has become a popular model especially in the antivirus industry.
-Red Hat Linux OS works in a similar fashion, with a version for free use (Fedora Linux) and charging for their premium Enterprise version.